samsquire/importless-lang/README.md

 # importless-lang

-a preprocessor that inserts import statements for you
+a Python preprocessor that inserts import statements for you

 See `example.py` - the file has no import statements